SS Calabria

+SS Calabria was a passenger and cargo steamship.
+AG Weser built her for Norddeutscher Lloyd.
+She was launched as D/S Werra and completed in 1922. ("D/S" stands for Dampfschiff in German as "SS" stands for "steamship" in English.)

 In 1935 she was bought by Flotte Riunite Cosulich-Lloyd-Sabaudo Navigazione Generale, who renamed her Calabria.
 In 1937 she was sold to Lloyd Triestino.

 In June 1940 the UK seized her and placed in the management of the British-India Steam Navigation Company.
 In December 1940 she was torpedoed and sunk.
 When she sank, all of her 360 passengers and crew lost their lives.
 The Ministry of War Transport (MoWT) was going to rename her Empire Inventor, but she was sunk before this had been done.

 Building

 The Allied Powers seized numerous NDL ships either during the First World War as prize ships or afterwards for war reparations.
 In the 1920s NDL replaced them with a new fleet from Bremer Vulkan, AG Vulcan Stettin and AG Weser.
 The first of the new ships were delivered in 1922; Werra among them.

-Famous passenger
+Katherine Anne Porter

 In 1931, on a voyage from Veracruz, Mexico, to Bremerhaven, Germany, the ship carried one of her most famous passenger, the short story writer Katherine Anne Porter, and her husband Eugene Pressly.
 During the voyage she kept a diary, where a few years later she used the diary as a source inspiration for her only novel Ship of Fools (Porter novel) in 1962.
 Where it would become a 1965 Oscar winning film of the same name Ship of Fools (film) starring Vivien Leigh And Lee Marvin.